Table of contents:

 When deceitful marketing leaks out – Amazon

-Amazon is in the top of most profitable businesses during massive quarantine, and its founder is in the Forbes top of richest people - these facts we do know about Amazon.
-What we might have skipped is that Amazon employee organized a strike against his management, lost his job as a consequence, and it was made public through social media and newspapers.
+Amazon is in the top of most profitable businesses during massive quarantine, and its founder is in the Forbes top of richest people – these facts we do know about Amazon.
+What we might have skipped is that an Amazon employee organized a strike against his management, lost his job as a consequence, and it was made public through social media and newspapers.

-The employee claimed that the company's measures against the virus spreading weren't sufficient - seems like he was right since some of the distribution centres were closed by court order.
+The employee claimed that the company's measures against the virus spreading weren't sufficient – seems like he was right, since some distribution centres were closed by court order.
 The whole process wouldn't be so loud if Amazon didn't expose their PR campaign against the employee.
 The plan was to present the man as not very smart and articulate and turn his words into lies.
-Didn't work, as we can see - Amazon reputation now is more questionable than ever.
+Didn't work, as we can see – Amazon reputation now is more questionable than ever.